eschutte/assign1_3420-001/UseCases.md

 Goal in Context:  The manager is able to see the licence and vulnerability information provided by the project.

-#Stakeholders:#  -Manager:
+Stakeholders:  -Manager:

 -Developer:

 -Owner:

-Preconditions:
+Preconditions:  -Package information is stored into the database

+-Proper information plrovided

-Main Succes Scenario:
+Main Succes Scenario:  Manager receives license and vulnerability information for the project packages that are requested.

 Failed End Conditions: